devanshsharma2025/QuantumDynamicsCLI.jl/docs/src/documentation/ParseInput.md

 ### Dynamics Simulations
 Various methods of simulation are supported:
-- Path Integral Methods:
+- Path Integral Methods based on Feynman-Vernon Influence Functional[feynmanTheoryGeneralQuantum1963](@cite):
-    - Quasi-adiabatic Propagator Path Integrals
+    - Quasi-adiabatic Propagator Path Integrals (QuAPI)
-    - TEMPO
-- HEOM
+    - Blip QuAPI
+    - Time-Evolved Matrix Product Operators (TEMPO)
+    - Pairwise-Connected Tensor Network Path Integral (PC-TNPI)
+- Hierarchical Equations of Motion (HEOM)
 - Generalized Quantum Master Equation
 - Multichromophore Incoherest Forster Theory
 - Bloch-Redfield Master Equation
+- Transfer Tensor Method coupled with any of the path integral methods

 All of these methods require some core common parameters and then more specfic method-dependent parameters.
 The core parameters of all the dynamics methods are:
 - `dt`: for the time-step